theo-armour/ucsf2/succeed-study-supplement/README.md

 Many recipes anticipate that you spend ten minutes or more preparing a dish.
 This time along with the time for washing up and shopping can easily mount up to twenty to thirty minutes per meal.
 Doing that two or three times a day can severely limit other activities you may be interested in

+Any time you grill, boil, broil or bake and any time you spend chopping, dicing or shredding you are increasing prep time and wash-up time.

 You would like to eat in a healthy manner and therefore you need to know the nutritional content of food.
 Very few restaurants provide any nutritional data let alone complete data.
-And just because the sign says there 500 mg of salt does not stop the chef from putting 1000 mg ib the dishes that happened to arrive at your table.
+And just because the sign says there 500 mg of salt does not stop the chef from putting 1000 mg in the dish that happened to arrive at your table.

-Eating at home is the only real way of keeping track of what you are eating.
-And this sure can be lonely and boring.
+Therefore eating at home is the only real way of keeping track of what you are eating.

-Any time you grill, boil, broil or bake and any time you spend chopping, dicing or shredding you are increasing prep time and wash-up time.
+And eating at home sure can be lonely and boring.

 Feeling hungry is no fun.
 Finding food that fills you up can be difficult.
 For example, in the frozen foods sections there my be hundreds of prepared meals available.
 The great majority have serving sized between six to nine ounces.
 This portion size may be adequate if you weigh 90 pounds but will leave you feeling famished if you weigh twice that amount.
 Using two packages almost always mean you will go over the op in terms of salt, fat, sugars and more